Cole-Godfrey/Cole-Godfrey/README.md

 <h2 align="center">Projects</h2>

 <p align="center">
-  For the full chronological list of projects, see
+  For a chronological list of all projects, see
   <a href="PROJECT_LOG.md">PROJECT_LOG.md</a>.
 </p>